Closing in on 105: Age is just a number, but for Vernon Sellars, it's a big one

 You’d be hard-pressed to call Sellars a resident of Sand Springs, or of anywhere, for that matter.
 Life took him to a lot of places over time.

-For the moment, he’s staying here with his second-youngest child, Marie Kasper, 74, who has lived in Sand Springs since 1970.
+For the moment, he’s staying in the Tulsa suburb with his second-youngest child, Marie Kasper, 74, who has lived in Sand Springs since 1970.

 But eventually, he’ll stay for a while with his oldest, daughter Golda, 80, in Delaware, as well as his only son, Kenneth, 79, in Baltimore; daughter Barbara, 75, in Missouri; and the youngest, daughter Sue, 70, in Kentucky.